 - Significant new resource development will be required to achieve CLCPA energy targets.
 The total installed generation capacity to meet policy objectives within New York is projected to range between 111 GW and 124 GW by 2040.
-At least 95 GW of this capacity will consist of new generation projects and/or modifications to existing plants3.
-Even with these additions, New York still may not be sufficient to fully meet CLCPA compliance criteria4 and maintain the reliable electricity supply on which New York consumers rely5.
+At least 95 GW of this capacity will consist of new generation projects and/or modifications to existing plants.
+Even with these additions, New York still may not be sufficient to fully meet CLCPA compliance criteria and maintain the reliable electricity supply on which New York consumers rely.
 The sheer scale of resources needed to satisfy system reliability and policy requirements within the next 20 years is unprecedented. - To achieve an emission-free grid, dispatchable emission-free resources (DEFRs) must be developed and deployed throughout New York.
-DEFRs that provide sustained on-demand power and system stability will be essential to meeting policy objectives while maintaining a reliable electric grid.
-While essential to the grid of the future, such DEFR technologies are not commercially viable today and will require committed public and private investment in research and development efforts to identify the most efficient and cost-effective technologies with a view towards the development and eventual adoption of commercially viable resources.
+DEFRs that provide sustained ondemand power and system stability will be essential to meeting policy objectives while maintaining a reliable electric grid.
+While essential to the grid of the future, such DEFR technologies are not commercially viable today.
+DEFRs will require committed public and private investment in research and development efforts to identify the most efficient and costeffective technologies with a view towards the development and eventual adoption of commercially viable resources.
 The development and construction lead times necessary for these technologies may extend beyond policy target dates. - As the energy policies in neighboring regions evolve, New York's imports and exports of energy could vary significantly due to the resulting changes in neighboring grids.
 New York is fortunate to have strong interconnections with neighboring regions and has enjoyed reliability and economic benefits from such connections.
-Furthermore, the availability of energy for interchange is predicted to shift fundamentally as policy achievement progresses.
-Balancingthe need to serve demand reliably while achieving New York's emission-free target will require continuous monitoring and collaboration with our neighboring states.
+The availability of energy for interchange is predicted to shift fundamentally as policy achievement progresses.
+Balancing the need to serve demand reliably while achieving New York's emission-free target will